smart-grid-use-cases/smart-grid-use-cases.github.io/content/en/docs/Getting started/_index.md

 ## Check the Website

-Go to the [USe Case section](https://smart-grid-use-cases.github.io/docs/usecases/) of the website.
+Go to the [Use Case section](https://smart-grid-use-cases.github.io/docs/usecases/) of the website.

 Processing the changes may take some minutes.